 If you want to reduce the amount of stress you experience during pregnancy, the most important thing is to identify the source of the stress.
 Are you worried about the pregnancy?
 Or finances?
 Or work?

-So does stress cause miscarriage?
-The truth is, we just don't know if there is a direct link.
-Although some research does sway that way, there seems to be too many flaws and oversights to be able to draw a definite conclusion.
+So can stress cause miscarriage?
+The truth is, we just don’t know if there is a direct link.
+Although some research does sway that way, there seem to be too many flaws and oversights to be able to draw a definite conclusion.

 More On Miscarriages